riverlane/QHAL/README.md

 # Hardware Abstraction Layer

-This repository provides the ``canonical" code definition of the Hardware Abstraction Layer.
+This repository provides the "canonical" code definition of the Hardware Abstraction Layer.

 ## Example Code Usage